hprop/mcv-m5/README.md

 # MCV-M5 : Scene Understanding for Autonomous Vehicles

-This is the Team 8 repository for the M5 project.
+This is the PreDeeptor (Team 8) repository for the M5 project.
 Here you can find the source code, the documents, the deliverables and the instructions to run the code for each week, and some references that we use for the project.